-She knows what to do, and why to do it.
+She already knows what the problem is.
+It’s likely that she even knows what to do, and why.
 So what will she do?

-She’ll continue expressing rudely and belligerently.
+She’ll continue doing what she’s been doing.
 And this is the message behind her behavior: “I understand that I need to change.
-I can change.
 I’m even willing to change.
-But I will not change, no matter what, until you accept me exactly as I am, even if I don’t change.”
+But I won’t change until you accept me exactly as I am, even if I don’t change.”

-And what is true of children is also true of the rest of us.
-When we feel accepted by people, we’ll even ask them for advice, because they don’t have a vested interest in the outcome.
+What’s true for children is also true for the rest of us.
+When we feel accepted by people, we’ll even ask them for advice since they don’t have a vested interest in the outcome.

 It’s not that we don’t want to change.
 It’s that we don’t want to be changed.

-When our children come home from school and can’t wait to tell us about all their problems, they’re rarely looking for solutions.
-Instead, they’re looking for understanding that they have a problem.
+When our children come home from school and can’t wait to tell us about their problems, they’re rarely looking for solutions.
+Instead, they’re looking for understanding that they have problems.

 They’re masters at claiming, “It’s not fair!”
-And if we respond with all the reasons why it is fair, and why it will be better if they’ll just do this instead of that, we’ll miss the point.
+And if we respond with all the reasons why it is fair, and why it will be better if they’ll just do what we suggest, we’ll miss the point.

-And the kids will argue every point we bring up because that’s what they do when they’re asking for understanding and not getting it.
+And the kids will argue every point we bring up, because that’s what they do when they’re asking for understanding and not receiving it.

 They know we care about them.
 They know we’re trying to help.
-And they’re still driven to find that missing piece of the puzzle – unconditional acceptance.
+And they’re still driven to find that missing piece of the puzzle, which is unconditional acceptance.

-We’re focusing on fixing things and resolving stuff.
-And they’re saying, “I just want understanding and approval right now.”
+We’re focused on repair and resolution.
+And they’re saying, “I just want understanding and approval.”

-Their communication is not about issues.
-It’s about a need they’re experiencing.
-And that’s what they’re really asking about.
-When we answer that question, the kids will take care of the rest.
+Their communication is not about the issues.
+It’s about a need that they’re experiencing.
+And that’s what they’re really asking.
+When we answer that question, they’ll figure out how to take care of the rest.

-There’s only one question we’re all asking, in every interaction: “Will you show me what real love is?”
+What’s the question?
+There’s only one question we’re all asking, in every interaction: “Will you show me love?”

 If our answer is, “Oh, your problem isn’t that serious.
-Here’s a solution for you,” we’ve missed the real question.
-If instead we say, “I care about you, and I’ll stick with you while you’re dealing with this,” our children will figure out their own problems, and also the solutions.
+Here’s a solution for you,” we’ve missed their message.
+If instead we say, “I care about you, and I’ll stick with you while you’re dealing with this,” they’ll figure out their own problems, and also the solutions.

-And even more importantly, a communication beyond words will take place – a communication between two hearts.
+And then a communication beyond words will take place, which is a communication between two hearts.